 NOTE: If you select WPA Personal as your Security Mode, each device in your wireless network MUST use WPA Personal and the same passphrase.

-Wireless Security > WPA Personal
+WPA Personal

 Passphrase Enter a passphrase of 8-63 characters.
 The default is password.
+The setup software that you use to install your Router and set up your wireless network changes the default passphrase.